 The Gut-Brain Connection: Unlocking the Power of a Healthy Gut for Optimal Mental Health

-This interaction between microbiota and GBA appears to be bidirectional, namely through signaling from gut-microbiota to brain and from brain to gut-microbiota by means of neural, endocrine, immune, and humoral links.
+The interaction between microbiota and GBA appears to be bidirectional, namely through signaling from gut-microbiota to the brain and from the brain to gut-microbiota by means of neural, endocrine, immune, and humoral links.

-In this course we summarize the available evidence supporting the existence of these interactions, as well as the possible pathophysiological mechanisms involved in addition to ways to improve gut-brain health through the following pathways, 1) diet, 2) physical activity, 3) sleep and happiness.
+In this course we summarize the available evidence supporting the existence of these interactions, as well as the possible pathophysiological mechanisms involved in addition to ways to improve gut-brain health through the following pathways: 1) diet, 2) physical activity, and 3) sleep and happiness.

 We also discuss how a troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
-Therefore, a person’s stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.
-That’s because the brain and the gastrointestinal (GI) system are intimately connected.
+A person’s stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.

 About Instructor

-Bachelor of Science degree in Health Science, (Public Health emphasis), from San Diego State University, Master of Education degree from Grand Canyon University and current K-12 Health Education & Athletic Coaching Teaching Certificates issued by the Florida Department of Education.
+Bachelor of Science degree in Health Science, (Public Health emphasis), from San Diego State University, Master of Education degree from Grand Canyon University, current K-12 Health Education & Athletic Coaching Teaching Certificates issued by the Florida Department of Education, K-12 Teaching Certificate California, Touro University, DPP Diabetes Prevention Lifestyle Coach Certification, and Board Certified Health & Wellness Coach, NBC-HWC.